Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: : Cross-level Verification Using the Original Kernel

 \subsection{Threading in Symbolic Execution of \systemc{}}

 With the assumptions defined in the \systemc{} standard~\cite{systemc} and illustrated in the previous section, the necessary threading support of the symbolic execution engine can be simplified.
 Our engine is based on KLEE~\cite{klee} version 3.1.
-In it, each thread (instead of each path) needs it's own context, represented by stack and program counter.
+In it, each thread needs its own context, represented by stack and program counter.
 These save the relevant information to recover the thread's context after a switch.
 The stack is initially empty, and contains only variables allocated while the respective thread is active.
 During the symbolic execution, the \texttt{CallInst}s targeting \texttt{pt\_*} functions are intercepted.
 Their original implementation is ignored, which avoids the creation of real system threads.
-Instead, they mark an internal state change, as illustrated in~\Cref{fig:crossym-journal:states}.
+Instead, they mark an internal state change, as illustrated in \cref{fig:crossym-journal:states}.
 In \textit{init}, the main thread's context is active.
-In \textit{create}, \texttt{sysc::invoke} is executed in a new context, as seen in~\Cref{fig:crossym-journal:symex:create}.
+In \textit{create}, \texttt{sysc::invoke} is executed in a new context, as seen in \cref{fig:crossym-journal:symex:create}.
 After \texttt{pt\_wait}, this context is associated with the new \texttt{pt\_cond}.
 Back in \textit{init}, the main context continues with the instruction after \texttt{pt\_create}.
-The first \texttt{pt\_signal} triggers \textit{yield}, as shown in~\Cref{fig:crossym-journal:symex:threading}.
+The first \texttt{pt\_signal} triggers \textit{yield}, as shown in \cref{fig:crossym-journal:symex:threading}.
 During \textit{yield}, the current context is saved, and the desired one is loaded.
 Afterwards, regular \textit{execution} continues.
-Outside of these three types of \texttt{CallInst}, all LLVM instructions are handled as specified.
+If the execution has to be forked, both resulting states inherit the context information for all active threads.
+The states then continue thread execution independent of each other.
+Outside of the three \texttt{pt\_*} \texttt{CallInst}, all LLVM instructions are handled as specified.
 Thus, the original implementations of \systemc{} and \gls{duv} are considered.
 This stands in contrast with \crossym{} and the current state-of-the-art~\cite{pascal-symsys}, where both \systemc{} and \gls{duv} are modified.
 While this approach relies on the correctness of the \systemc{} kernel's threading implementation, it is less vulnerable than a completely new kernel implementation.
 Additionally, all other parts of the kernel which are encountered during the execution are still checked.
 This offers more safety than concretising all input handed to the kernel, as offered e.g. by S2E~\cite{s2e}.